-Addiction to cocaine is a serious problem that needs the trained skills of the staff at The Refuge to overcome.
+Addiction to cocaine is a serious problem that needs the trained skills of the staff at our nationally recognized addiction treatment center to overcome.
 While it may feel as though you cannot live a life free from coke, we’ll teach you the coping mechanisms you need to live a happy, productive, sober life.
 When you come to us, you’ll know you’ve come home.

-Why Consider Care for Cocaine Addiction at The Refuge
+Why Consider Care for Cocaine Addiction at Our Rehab

 Cocaine addiction can leave virtually no part of your life untouched.
 You may find that your friends and family have abandoned you, too afraid to watch you spiral downward.
 Your health may have deteriorated as your addiction grew stronger and stronger.
 You may be facing the consequences of the risky behaviors you engaged in while high.
 You may feel powerless in the face of addiction, unsure of where to turn, and how to cope with your life as everything spins out of control.

-At The Refuge, A Healing Place, we understand the complexity of addiction to cocaine.
-A residential treatment center will work hard to make you feel safe, secure, and supported by your team of well-trained addiction specialists as you begin to work through your addiction.
+At our addiction rehab center, we understand the complexity of addiction to cocaine.
+We will work hard to make you feel safe, secure, and supported by your team of well-trained addiction specialists as you begin to work through your addiction.
 In a serene environment, away from the stresses of daily life, you’ll have the opportunity to work on the one thing that truly matters – your recovery.
-The staff at your center for healing will help guide you through detox and rehab, making certain that you always know what comes next.
+The staff at your addiction treatment center will help guide you through detox and rehab, making certain that you always know what comes next.

-The Refuge – A Healing Place knows that you’re more than just an addiction – you’re a person who has wants and needs, dreams and ambitions, and you’re in need of help to make these a reality.
-When you come to us, we’ll spend a great deal of time getting to know you so that we’re best able to form a plan of care for your stay with us.
-Your problems are unique and our treatment team will work alongside you to create a plan of care as unique as you.
-The Refuge is a holistic treatment center; we’re not interested in simply alleviating your symptoms of cocaine abuse or addiction, we’re ready to treat the whole you – mind, body, and soul.
+We know you’re more than just an addiction – you’re a person who has wants and needs dreams and ambitions, and you’re in need of help to make these a reality.
+When you come to our cocaine addiction treatment center, we’ll spend a great deal of time getting to know you so that we’re best able to form a plan of care for your stay with us.
+Your problems are unique and our rehab team will work alongside you to create a plan of care as unique as you.
+We are a holistic treatment center; we’re not interested in simply alleviating your symptoms of cocaine abuse or addiction, we’re ready to treat the whole you – mind, body, and soul.

-Treatment Options for Cocaine Addiction at The Refuge
+Treatment Options for Cocaine Addiction at Our Center

-When you come to The Refuge for help overcoming your cocaine addiction, you’ll first undergo a variety of psychological and medical examinations to allow us to get the best possible picture of your challenges.
+When you come to our residential rehab for help overcoming your cocaine addiction, you’ll first undergo a variety of psychological and medical examinations to allow us to get the best possible picture of your challenges.
 Our medical examination will allow us to gain an understanding of the medical problems that have been caused by cocaine so that we can begin to manage these conditions.
 We’ll also be able to determine the level of physical dependence on cocaine your body has developed.
 Through our psychological evaluation, we’ll be able to gain better insight into the problems you’re facing, as well as diagnose any co-occurring disorders that you may have.
-This information will be used to help us to create a plan of care that is tailored to your needs.
-At The Refuge, we’ve learned that the best way to manage a cocaine addiction is through a combination of detox, medication management, and therapeutic modalities.
+This information will be used to help us to create a treatment plan of care that is tailored to your needs.
+Our treatment team has learned that the best way to manage a cocaine addiction is through a combination of detox, medication management, and therapeutic modalities.

-If it is determined that you are physically dependent upon cocaine, you will first undergo our medical detox program.
+If it is determined that you are physically dependent upon cocaine, you will first undergo our medical detox.
 While detox can be a frightening thought, our trained detox experts will be sure to explain everything before it occurs so that there are no surprises.
-You’ll be safely and effectively detoxed from cocaine and medically stable before you enter into our residential rehab program.
+You’ll be safely and effectively detoxed from cocaine and medically stable before you enter into our residential rehab center.

 Individual therapy will be used for you to have some alone time with a therapist to discuss the issues surrounding your addiction to coke.
 You may discuss ways of preventing a relapse, management of anger, and coping mechanisms.
 You may also work through the reasons behind your addiction to determine why the addiction began.